-Report cards for grades PreK -12 will be completed and issued once every nine weeks.
+Report cards for grades PreK-12 will be completed and issued once every nine weeks.
+In order to provide our families an official report card, Hampton City Schools utilizes our communication tool, ParentSquare (not the Parent Portal), to distribute a PDF version of your child's report card.
 Achievement will be denoted by letter symbols.
 Report cards address specific academic progress and student conduct.